Training structure

 12h

-Quantitative genetics is a discipline that emerged in the early 20th century to understand the heredity of continuous traits, i.e. the majority of traits of agronomic interest (yield, etc.) or evolutionary interest (life-history traits, morphology).
-It is therefore an essential tool for understanding, modeling and predicting natural or artificial selection, and the evolution of natural systems or cultivated plants/animals.
-Its relevance is more relevant than ever at the start of the 21st century, with the advent of genomics (a factor of scientific progress, provided we don't reduce every evolutionary problem to the fiction of a few Mendelian alleles with a strong effect), and the return in force of alternative models of heredity (epigenetics) going beyond the sequence-centric vision inherited from classical molecular biology.
+Quantitative genetics is a discipline that emerged in the early 20th century to understand the inheritance of continuous traits, i.e., the majority of traits of agronomic interest (yield, etc.) or evolutionary interest (life history traits, morphology).
+It is therefore an essential tool for understanding, modeling, and predicting natural or artificial selection and the evolution of natural systems or cultivated plants/animals.
+Its relevance is more topical than ever at the beginning of the 21st century, with the emergence of genomics (a factor of scientific progress, provided that not all evolutionary problems are reduced to the fiction of a few Mendelian alleles with strong effects) and the resurgence of alternative models of heredity (epigenetics) that go beyond the sequence-centered vision inherited from classical molecular biology.

-The aim of the module is to provide a culture of quantitative genetics sufficient to (i) understand the classical foundations of the discipline, manipulate the key quantities (genetic variances, heritabilities, genetic correlations) and the statistical techniques for estimating these parameters (ii) understand the power of this technique for posing and understanding fundamental or applied evolutionary problems (agronomic improvement) (iii) understand how this formalization of heredity fits in with the classical Mendelian vision.
+The aim of the module is to provide sufficient knowledge of quantitative genetics to (i) understand the classical foundations of the discipline, manipulate key quantities (genetic variances, heritabilities, genetic correlations) and the statistical techniques used to estimate these parameters (ii) understand the power of this technique for posing and understanding fundamental or applied evolutionary problems (agronomic improvement) (iii) understand how this formalization of heredity relates to the classical Mendelian view.

 Human evolutionary biology